stlab/libraries/tips/stop-using-out-arguments.md

 my_class y(obj.get());
 ```

-This code is concise an no worse in performance that our original code.
+This code is concise and no worse in performance that our original code.

 ## Improving the In Argument